Sid435/FileSystem/README.md

 # File System Service

-This project is a file storage and management system built using Go, Gin framework, PostgreSQL, Redis, and AWS S3.
+This project is a file storage and management system built using Go, the Gin framework, PostgreSQL, Redis, and AWS S3.
 It allows users to securely upload files, retrieve pre-signed URLs for downloading files, and manage file metadata.
 The system uses JWT-based authentication and caches file metadata with Redis for better performance.

 ## Features

 - **User Authentication**: Signup and login using secure password hashing (bcrypt) and JWT tokens.
 - **File Upload**: Upload multiple files to AWS S3.
 - **Pre-Signed URLs**: Retrieve time-limited pre-signed URLs to download files.
-- **File Metadata**: Stores file metadata such as filename, size, and content type in PostgreSQL.
+- **File Metadata**: Store file metadata such as filename, size, and content type in PostgreSQL.
-- **Caching**: Uses Redis to cache file metadata for faster access.
+- **Caching**: Use Redis to cache file metadata for faster access.

 ## Table of Contents